-But for those who like the idea of being to customize their space on the fly, the Happier Camper also has a lot of great interior accessories, like the dry flush/turbo toilet options, AC/DC fridge/freezer, flexible reading lights, and a rear hatch privacy screen as well as exterior accessories like a loading ramp, contoured 100-watt solar panel package, and a heated and pressurized road shower.
+But for those who like the idea of being to customize their space on the fly, the Happier Camper also has a lot of great interior accessories, like the dry flush/turbo toilet options, a kitchenette with a Dometic drawer refrigerator, flexible reading lights.
+A rear hatch privacy screen is available, as well as exterior accessories like a loading ramp, contoured 100-watt solar panel package, and a heated and pressurized road shower.

 The HC1 is also available with a lifted suspension to make it more compatible with off-road adventures for outdoor thrill-seekers.
 Users love that the rear hatch makes it easy to use as a toy hauler for bikes and other outdoor equipment and find the versatility of the interior a bonus because it can accommodate so many different functions.

 Another model on this list that uses the classic teardrop shape is the nuCamp TAB 400. nuCamp has burst on the scene with attractive, functional, lightweight travel trailers.
 The TAB 400’s weigh just under 2,900 lbs.

 The nuCamp TAB 400 comes in two floor plans, Standard and Solo.
 The standard floor plan has an option for either a 2-way fridge, or a 3-way fridge.
 Other than interior space and the slightest of weight differences, specs for both plans are the same.